Zhong Shan

 Zhong Shan (钟山; born October 1955) is a Chinese politician and business executive, who served as the Commerce Minister of the People's Republic of China from February 2017 to December 2020.

-Career
+Since 2023, he is currently serving as chairman of the Financial and Economic Affairs Committee of the National People’s Congress.

+As commerce minister and a protégé of Chinese leader Xi Jinping, Zhong took a prominent role in trade negotiations with the United States during the US-China trade war prior to the signing of the US-China Phase One agreement in 2020.

+Early life and career

 Zhong Shan was born in Shangyu, Zhejiang, and he joined to work in 1972.
 His first job was Chief of Section in Zhejiang Textile Import & Export Corporation.
 In 1998, he served as the Director of Foreign Trade and Economic Cooperation Department of Zhejiang.
 He was served as the vice Governor of Zhejiang since 2003.